klemeragm/my-links/README.md

 # my-links
 My links

-#About
+# About
-This is my website with my links and a shortcuts with my portfolios
+This is my website with my main links and my shortcuts with my portfolios, contacts and others.

 #Contribuitors
-@adriana.saty and @joao.viana
+@Adriana.Saty and @joao.viana